antonjan/aio/README.md

 # aio
 This repository will have all my AI Object regonition details<br>
 # Instellation on ubuntu 22.04
+    ubuntu-drivers devices
+    nvidia-smi
+    uname -r
+    nvidia-smi
+    nvidia-settings
+    sudo apt install nvidia-settings
+    nvidia-settings
+    #using the autodetected nvia driver
+# Installing the NVIDIA driver
+    I was using the
     sudo apt update && sudo apt upgrade sudo apt install python3
     sudo apt install python3-pip